Masmiseim36/nxpSDK/boards/frdmk66f/aws_examples/greengrass_discovery_enet/readme.txt

 2. Create AWS Greengrass group, set up it's core and set up Hello World Lambda function (Module 1 to Module 3 Part 1): https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html

+    Note: If you are using Amazon EC2 service for running Greengrass Core, make sure that its public IP address (you can see when selecting your instance in AWS EC2 service administration) is set in Greengrass Core/Connectivity.

 3. Set up your device as part of your Greengrass group: https://docs.aws.amazon.com/greengrass/latest/developerguide/device-group.html

     In 2. step create one device named for example "HelloWorldDevice" (this will be your "Thing name") and save device certificates, you will need them later.